Political economy

-Etymology
+Etymology and history

-Originally, political economy meant the study of the conditions under which production or consumption within limited parameters was organized in nation-states.
-In that way, political economy expanded the emphasis on economics, which comes from the Greek oikos (meaning "home") and nomos (meaning "law" or "order").
-Political economy was thus meant to express the laws of production of wealth at the state level, quite like economics concerns putting home to order.
-The phrase économie politique (translated in English to "political economy") first appeared in France in 1615 with the well-known book by Antoine de Montchrétien, Traité de l'economie politique.
-Other contemporary scholars attribute the roots of this study to the 13th Century Tunisian Arab Historian and Sociologist, Ibn Khaldun, for his work on making the distinction between "profit" and "sustenance", in modern political economy terms, surplus and that required for the reproduction of classes respectively.
+Origins

+Before economics became a separate modern discipline, the term originally referred to household or estate management and originated from the Greek word oikonomikos, whose definition is "practiced in the management of a household or family".
+Political economy originally extended that idea to the level of the state, which involved the management of wealth, production, trade, taxation, and subsistence at the national level.

+The phrase économie politique (translated into English as "political economy") first appeared in France in 1615 with the book Traicté de l'oeconomie politique by French soldier-economist Antoine de Montchrétien.

+In Adam Smith's The Wealth of Nations, Smith described political economy as part of the "science of a statesman or legislator" whose goals were to provide revenue or subsistence for the people and revenue for the state.

+Other contemporary scholars attribute the roots of this study to the 14th century Tunisian historian and sociologist, Ibn Khaldun, for his work on making the distinction between "profit" and "sustenance."
 He also calls for the creation of a science to explain society and goes on to outline these ideas in his major work, the Muqaddimah.
-In Al-Muqaddimah Khaldun states, "Civilization and its well-being, as well as business prosperity, depend on productivity and people's efforts in all directions in their own interest and profit" – seen as a modern precursor to Classical Economic thought.
+In Al-Muqaddimah, Khaldun states, "Civilization and its well-being, as well as business prosperity, depend on productivity and people's efforts in all directions in their own interest and profit" – seen as a modern precursor to Classical economic thought.

+The French physiocrats (including François Quesnay, Richard Cantillon and Anne-Robert-Jacques Turgot) were the first major exponents of political economy, although the intellectual responses of Adam Smith, John Stuart Mill, David Ricardo, Henry George and Karl Marx to the physiocrats generally receive much greater attention in contemporary discourse.